kensoh/Biohacking/README.md

 Every week, I'll write a LinkedIn post on a protocol item I do, at the same time asking for feedback from my network on tips they have on optimising health.
 Inputs --> Experiments --> Reviews --> Repeat.

 ### Protocol
-My current biohacks with observable impacts for me, along with links to my suppliers (no affiliation)
+My current biohacks with observable impacts for me, along with links to suppliers (no affiliation)

 What|Why|How|Supplier
 :--|:---|:--|:--